-- 1. The Bonds have been duly authorized, executed and delivered and constitute legal and valid general obligations of the State. - 2.
-The State has pledged its faith and credit for the payment of the principal of and interest on the Bonds.
+1. The Bonds have been duly authorized, executed and delivered and constitute legal and valid general obligations of the State.

+2. The State has pledged its faith and credit for the payment of the principal of and interest on the Bonds.
 The Constitution of the State does not contain any limitation upon the rate or amount of taxes which may be levied by the State for the payment of principal of and interest on the Bonds with the exception that any law which shall have the effect of increasing the rates of taxation on personal income for any year or part thereof prior to the date of the enactment thereof, or for any year or years prior to the year in which the law is enacted, would be void.

-- 3. Interest on the Bonds is not includable in gross income for purposes of federal income taxation under existing statutes, regulations, rulings and court decisions.
+3. Interest on the Bonds is not includable in gross income for purposes of federal income taxation under existing statutes, regulations, rulings and court decisions.
 The opinion set forth in the preceding sentence is subject to the condition that the State comply with all applicable federal income tax law requirements that must be satisfied subsequent to the issuance of the Bonds in order that interest thereon continues to be excluded from gross income for purposes of federal income taxation.
 Failure to comply with certain of such requirements could cause the interest on the Bonds to be includable in gross income retroactive to the date of issuance of the Bonds.
 The State has covenanted to comply with all such requirements.
-Interest on the Bonds is not treated as an item of tax preference under Section 57 of the Internal Revenue Code of 1986, as amended (the "Code") for purposes of the federal alternative minimum tax.
-We express no opinion regarding other federal tax consequences relating to the Bonds or the receipt of interest thereon. - 4.
-Under existing statutes, interest on the Bonds is exempt from personal and corporate income taxes imposed by the State of Delaware.
+Interest on the Bonds is not treated as an item of tax preference under Section 57 of the Internal Revenue Code of 1986, as amended (the "Code") for purposes of the federal alternative minimum tax; however, such interest is taken into account in determining the annual adjusted financial statement income of applicable corporations (as defined in Section 59(k) of the Code) for the purpose of computing the alternative minimum tax imposed on corporations for tax years beginning after December 31, 2022.
+We express no opinion regarding other federal tax consequences relating to the Bonds or the receipt of interest thereon.

+4. Under existing statutes, interest on the Bonds is exempt from personal and corporate income taxes imposed by the State of Delaware.